himseelf/Demon-Door-/README.md

 -Made using discord.js from NodeJS.

 -You will need to create a file with a unique TOKEN inside if you want to run your own instance of the bot, when its done, use `npm i` in the terminal to install the NodeJS modules.
 Finally type `node index.js` to start the BOT.

+/!\ This github wont be updated with the latest features.
+You can still contact me (himseelf) in case there is any question, i will answer if i get time.